st0rm47/College/README.md

 # College Lab Reports Repository

 This repository contains lab reports for various subjects as part of the college curriculum.
-The lab reports cover topics such as Data Structures and Algorithms, Computer Architecture, Numerical Methods, Computer Graphics, Operating Systems, Theory of Computation and Artificial Intelligence.
+The lab reports cover topics such as Data Structures and Algorithms, Computer Architecture, Numerical Methods, Computer Graphics, Operating Systems, Theory of Computation and Artificial Intelligence, Database Management Systems, and Computer Networks.

 ## Subjects